CostaBru/BBSort/README.md

 # Performance

-C++20 implementation of BB sort was compared to QSort rand algorithm taken from the rosettacode code base.
+C++20 implementation of BB sort was compared to QSort rand algorithm taken from the Rosettacode code base web site.

 Unfortunately, a new algorithm didn't over perform classic comparison one.
-The main reason is the cost of buckets memory allocation.
+The main reasons are the cost of buckets memory allocation, and the time to access element in the map.

-It shows 10x slower performance on a large dataset (100m numbers).
+It shows ~10x slower performance on a large dataset (100m numbers).
 Likely, my implementation was not optimized enough, so it has a good potential for execution boosting.

-To improve performance, we can consider following ideas:
+To make it better, we can consider following ideas:
 - re-using container of buckets
 - more efficient bucket index calculation
 - hardware log 2 calculation